ubc-library-rc/dryad2dataverse/docs/installation.md

 ## Keeping up to date

-If you have installed with pip, upgrading is easy and very similar to the normal upgrade procedure:
+If you have installed with pip, upgrading is easy:

-`pip install --upgrade git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`
+`pip install --upgrade dryad2dataverse.git`